 It has been to over 20 countries and never let me down.
-It can be used while diving in deep seas, trekking through jungles, or jumping out of a plane.
-8 years after I bought it, I still consider it a great purchase.
+I used it while diving in deep seas, trekking through jungles, or jumping out of a plane.
+Eight years after I bought it, I still consider it a great purchase.

 The doubtful buys are the items you are still unsure about – even after checking them according to your intentional consumption criteria.
 There are a couple of solutions.

-A more subtle approach would involve waiting a couple more months and re-evaluating the products by using your own keep or sell rules.
+A more subtle approach would involve waiting a couple more months and re-evaluating the products by using personal keep or sell rules.

 Useful links on Intentional Consumption – Mindful Living Habits